laravel-modules-com/docs/v11/upgrade.md

 ---

 > Heads up:
-    If you upgrade to v6 from previous version, run the following command: `php artisan module:v6:migrate`
+    If you upgrade to v6 from the previous version, run the following command: `php artisan module:v6:migrate`

 ## Upgrading from v8.3.0